AtrCheema/SeqMetrics/README.md

 ## How to Install

-using `pip`
+You can install SeqMetrics using `pip`

     pip install SeqMetrics

-or using github link for the latest code
+or using GitHub link for the latest code

 	python -m pip install git+https://github.com/AtrCheema/SeqMetrics.git